Mads Mikkelsen: Since 2011

-In November 2020, Mikkelsen was revealed to be in early talks with Warner Bros. for the role of Gellert Grindelwald in the Fantastic Beasts series from Fantastic Beasts: The Secrets of Dumbledore, in which he replaced Johnny Depp after the latter lost in a defamation trial against News Group Newspapers.
+In November 2020, Mikkelsen was revealed to be in early talks with Warner Bros. for the role of Gellert Grindelwald in the Fantastic Beasts series from Fantastic Beasts: The Secrets of Dumbledore, in which Warner Bros. asked Johnny Depp to step down after the latter lost in a defamation trial against News Group Newspapers.
 On 25 November, Warner Bros confirmed that Mikkelsen was cast as Grindelwald in the film.

 In April 2021, Mikkelsen joined the cast of Indiana Jones and the Dial of Destiny.

 He is also set to star in Amma Asante's Cold War thriller Billion Dollar Spy.

-In May 2022, it was announced he would be reprising his role of Duncan Vizla in a new film titled The Black Kaiser with Jonas Akerlund returning to direct the film, which Mikkelsen had co-written.
-That same year, it was announced he would star in Nikolaj Arcel's new film The Bastard which started shooting in September 2022.
+In May 2022, it was announced he would be reprising his role of Duncan Vizla in a new film titled The Black Kaiser, with Jonas Åkerlund returning to direct the film, which Mikkelsen had co-written.
+That same year, it was announced he would star in Nikolaj Arcel's new film The Promised Land which started shooting in September 2022.

-He will reunite with Hannibal creator Bryan Fuller on his directorial debut 'Dust Bunny', with shooting to commence in January 2023.
+He will reunite with Hannibal creator Bryan Fuller on his directorial debut Dust Bunny, with shooting to commence in 2023.

+In late summer 2024, filming began on the Danish film The Last Viking, directed by Anders Thomas Jensen, with whom Mikkelsen has frequently collaborated.
+The actor plays the role of Manfred, the brother of the main character, portrayed by Nikolaj Lie Kaas.

+In May 2025, Variety reported that Mikkelsen would voice the character Severin, the father of Kai, in the animated film North, based on Hans Christian Andersen’s The Snow Queen.
+North is directed by fantasy filmmaker Bente Lone.
+Around the same time, it was announced that Mikkelsen would star in the prison drama Last Meals, which centers on a former White House chef who prepares final meals for death row inmates, and a prisoner (played by Boyd Holbrook) who decides to go on a hunger strike.
+Filming for Last Meals is set to begin in Ireland in 2025, with a script by Justin Piasecki (Relay) and direction by Ramin Bahrani.

+It was also announced that Mikkelsen would appear in the directorial debut of Lee Smith, the Oscar-winning editor of Dunkirk and Inception.
+The Arctic action thriller Sirius is inspired by the Danish special forces unit known as the Sirius Patrol, tasked with guarding the 8,700-mile frozen and perilous coastline of Greenland.

 Personal life

 In 2000, Mikkelsen married choreographer Hanne Jacobsen, whom he had been with since 1987.
-They have two children.
+They have two children and two grandchildren.

 Mikkelsen has lived in Copenhagen all his life, except when living in Toronto while filming Hannibal.
 He is based in Denmark and has a residence on the Spanish island of Mallorca, which he first visited in the late 1990s.

+At the 2023 Bambi Awards in Munich, Mikkelsen dedicated his Bambi Award in the Category "Actor International" to his granddaughter Maria.
+The Bambi has the same name as his daughter's favourite film - "and she has just given me a granddaughter," he said.